-Thank you for reading our article and we hope it can help you to have a better understanding of the physical properties of titanium.
+Thank you for reading our article, and we hope it can help you have a better understanding of the physical properties of titanium.
 If you want to know more about titanium and other refractory metals, you can visit Advanced Refractory Metal (ARM) for more information.

 Headquartered in Lake Forest, California, USA, ARM is one of the leading manufacturers & suppliers of refractory metals throughout the world.
 We provide our customers with high-quality refractory metal products such as tungsten, molybdenum, tantalum, rhenium, titanium, and zirconium at a very affordable price.